 Scott, did you manage to get a copy of the email sent, with an eye toward answering my question above?
 This feels like an important issue to address, though we currently don't have quite enough info to know exactly what might be happening.

-#11 Updated by Boone Gorges over 3 years ago
+#11 Updated by Boone Gorges almost 4 years ago